 - Be grateful.
 Give thanks for whatever we receive from the plant.
 How wonderful it is to be here and harvest medicine?

-- Offering: Offer something back to the plant you harvested from.
-Maybe trim off dead leaves, clear space around the plant, offer some water.
+- Practice regenerative land stewardship.
+Offer something back to the plant you harvested from.
+Maybe trim off dead leaves, scatter seeds, clear space around the plant, offer some water.

-Medicinal Plants of the Pacific Northwest by Micheal Moore
+Medicinal Plants of the Pacific Northwest by Michael Moore

 Wild Edible Plants of the United States by Donald R. Kirk